- The Joint Commission began evaluating and accrediting hospital laboratory services in 1979 and freestanding laboratories in1995.

 - Questions about unsuccessful proficiency testing and corrective plans of action: Eileen Stawczyk, Laboratory Specialist, 630-792-5248 or .

-- Joint Commission-accredited organizations: For questions about your organization’s accreditation, contact your assigned account executive at his or her extension or by calling 630-792-3007.
+- Joint Commission-accredited organizations: For questions about your organization’s accreditation, contact your organization’s assigned account executive at their extension or call 630-792-3007.